-Morning routines are primers to start the day off with a BANG that lasts throughout the day.
+Morning routines are primers to start off with a BANG that lasts throughout the day.
 Good days get capped with a night routine to bring you back down.

 Many high-performers create morning routines to enhance performance.
 They follow these routines for decades, occasionally adapting components for periodic improvement.

 Your mentors and models may already have morning routines.
-Find them.
-Test them.
-Tweak their morning routines so they work for your specific needs.
+Copy them and tweak their morning routines so they work for your specific needs.

 “These will probably seem like small things, but just remember: the small things are the big things.”